Nitheesh2424/Instant_Twitter_Tweet_Alert_Bot/README.md

 =>Fist up all create a new Telegram bot using Bot Father Copy the bot token and paste in .env file

-=>open a Twitter developer account & create an new app in twitter Update your Consumer key & secret and access token Key & secret in .env file
+=>Open a Twitter developer account & create an new app in twitter Update your Consumer key & secret and access token Key & secret in .env file

 =>Also in line 42 of the Instant_Twitter_Tweet_Alert_Bot.py file update the Telegram id's of bot users that you get from the bot users by the method of getUpdates

-=>finally run the code...
+=>Finally run the code...
 You will recieve all the tweets, retweets & replys of the twitter user instantly in your bot